shabin5785/react-notes/Notes_2.md

 - actions must be a plain js object.
 So we cannot put async await in action creator.
 Use middleware for async code there.

 - reducers should never return value undefined

+- every time a reducer is called, its invoked with a state value equal to previous call returned state value.
+So for first time its undefined.